The Squawkin' Hawk: Plot

 Junior wants a chicken for dinner, saying that he is a chicken hawk.
 His mother insists he eat a worm, or he will get no supper.
 Junior refuses, much to the worm's relief.
 Junior's mother puts him to bed and tells him to "go right to sleep".
 Henery sneaks out his house at bedtime, then goes to the chicken coop and soon finds a rooster and his hen, Hazel, who has a panic reaction at the sound of the words "chicken hawk".
 The rooster chases him until his mother spots him and sends him home.
 He is again told to eat a worm and again refuses and says he wants a "chicken", at which point the worm gives him a big kiss on the beak.

 Reception

 The Film Daily called the short "Good", saying, "The adventures of a baby chicken hawk who goes out prowling for chicken after refusing to sup on worms are treated with loads of fun in this Technicolor short."

+Home media

+This short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 1 Blu-ray set.